 -

 Saving time in the workflow leads to faster invoicing, which should generate faster payments and thus improve cash flow.
 It also can help decrease a company’s days sales outstanding (DSO).
-According to a 2021 study, 62% of businesses surveyed saw DSO improve after automating AR.
+According to a 2023 study, 85% of CFOs at companies that have automated more than half of AR processes cited a decrease in DSO.

 -